TimSusa/react-ui-component-lib-storybook-with-flow-types/README.md

 # react-ui-component-lib-storybook-with-flow-types
 Preset for react-ui-component-lib-storybook-with-flow-types

-Build your own react UI-Component-Library with flow-types.
+Build your own React-UI-Component-Library with flow-types.

-See it in actions at components Folder.
+See the stuff happen at components Folder.

+## Much thanks and respect to all the people who created Storybook and all its Addons!

 # Installation:
 ```yarn```